 Governance.
 The law school must be governed, organized, and administered so as to provide a sound educational program.

 Dean and Faculty.
-The law school must have a competent deanor other administrative head and a competent faculty that devotes adequate time to administration, instruction, and student counseling.
+The law school must have a qualified dean, and a competent faculty that devotes adequate time to administration, instruction, and student counseling.

 Educational Program.
 The law school must maintain a sound program of legal education.

 Scholastic Standards.
-The law school must maintain sound scholastic standards and must as soon as possible identify and exclude those students who have demonstrated they are not qualified to continue.
+The law school must maintain sound scholastic standards and must as soon as possible identify and dismiss those students from the J.D. program who have demonstrated they are not qualified to continue.

 Admissions.
 The law school must maintain a sound admissions policy.
 The law school must not admit any student who is obviously unqualified or who does not appear to have a reasonable prospect of completing the degree program.

 Library.
-The law school must maintain a library consistent with the minimum requirements set by the Committee.
+The law school must ensure that its students have access to library materials and legal authorities consistent with the minimum requirements set by the Committee.

-Physical Resources.
-The law school must have physical resources and an infrastructure adequate for its programs and operations.
+Infrastructure.
+The law school must have an infrastructure that is adequate for its programs and operations.
 The law school must, at a minimum, maintain its primary administrative office in the State of California.

 Financial Resources.
 The law school must have adequate present and anticipated financial resources to support its programs and operations.

 Records and Reports.
-The law school must maintain adequate records of its programs and operations.
+The law school must maintain adequate records of its programs, students, faculty and operations.

-Equal Opportunity and Non-Discrimination.
-Consistent with sound educational policy and these rules, the law school should demonstrate a commitment to providing equal opportunity to study law and in the hiring, retention and promotion of faculty without regard to sex, race, color, ancestry, religious creed, national origin, disability, medical condition, age, marital status, political affiliation, sexual orientation, or veteran status.
+Minimum, Cumulative Bar Examination Pass Rate.
+The law school must maintain a minimum, cumulative bar examination pass rate as determined and used by the Committee in the evaluation of the qualitative soundness of a law school’s program of legal education.

+Minimum, Sustained Enrollment.
+The law school must, within at least three of the past five years in which it filed an Annual Compliance Report with the Committee, report that it had a student enrollment of no fewer than three (3) currently enrolled students studying in any year of its curriculum for the Juris Doctor degree.

+Limitation on Duration of Registration.
+The law school is limited to a seven-year period of registration before it must begin the process of applying for and becoming accredited by the Committee and achieve accreditation within ten years of first becoming registered.
+A registered law school in existence at the time of adoption of this requirement must pursue accreditation within five years of the date this provision is approved and become accredited within ten years of that date.

+Equal Opportunity.
+Consistent with sound educational policy and these rules, a law school must operate in accordance with policies and procedures that comply with the Constitutions of both the United States and the State of California so as to provide both equality of opportunity and to prohibit unlawful discrimination.

 Compliance with Committee requirements.
 The law school must demonstrate its compliance with these rules by submitting the required annual reports and otherwise complying with the rules.

 Rule 4.241 Disclosure statement

+.
-A registered law school must provide each student, in the format required by the Committee, a disclosure statement that includes all the following information

-It is not accredited by the Committee.
+A registered law school must provide each student, in the format required by the Committee, a disclosure statement that includes all the information that is required by Section 6061 of the California Business and Professions Code and may otherwise by required by the Committee.

-Whether it has applied for accreditation in the previous five years, and if so, the date of the application and whether the application is pending or has been withdrawn or denied.

-A statement of assets and liabilities.
-This requirement applies only if it has been in operation for fewer than ten years.
-The requirement does not apply if the law school is affiliated with or under the control of another school that has been in operation ten years or more.

-In the format required by the Committee, the pass rates of students who have taken the California First-Year Law Students’ Examination and the California Bar Examination.
-This information must be provided for the past five years or since the establishment of the law school, whichever time is shorter.

-The number of legal volumes in the library.
-This requirement does not apply to correspondence or distance-learning law schools.

-The educational background, qualifications, and experience of the faculty and the names of any faculty or administrators who are members of the State Bar of California or who are admitted in another jurisdiction.

-The ratio of faculty to students for the previous five years or since the establishment of the law school, whichever time is shorter.

-A statement that the education it provides may not satisfy the requirements of other jurisdictions for the practice of law and that applicants should contact the jurisdiction in which they may wish to practice for that jurisdiction’s requirements.

-Whether it has been issued a Notice of Noncompliance by the Committee.The disclosure statement must be provided to
+The disclosure statement must be provided to students as required by Section 6061 of the California Business and Professions Code, subject to any additional requirements that may be imposed by the Committee.